AckerlyXu/heima/articles/media-services/media-services-dotnet-how-to-use.md

     If you are using [user authentication](media-services-use-aad-auth-to-access-ams-api.md#types-of-authentication) your config file will probably have values for your Azure AD tenant domain and the AMS REST API endpoint.

     >[!Important]
-    >Samples in the Azure Media Services documentation set, use a user (interactive) type of authentication to connect to the AMS API.
+    >Most code samples in the Azure Media Services documentation set, use a user (interactive) type of authentication to connect to the AMS API.
 This authentication method will work well for management or monitoring native apps: mobile apps, Windows apps, and Console applications.
 This authentication method is not suitable for server, web services, APIs type of applications.
 For more information, see [Access the AMS API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

         <configuration>
         ...